Momoi2309/3dmodels/README.md

 # 3dmodels

-Exported unity FBX models of watches and glasses and converted them to GLTF format for raw view.
+Exported Unity FBX models of watches and glasses and converted them to GLTF format for raw view.